nf-core/createtaxdb/docs/usage.md

 In addition to this page, you can find additional usage information on the following pages:

 - [FAQ and troubleshooting](usage/faq.md)
+- [Development documentation](usage/dev.md) (only relevant people contributing to code to the pipeline!)

 ## Samplesheet input